Famous Studios: Fleischer Studios dissolution

 Fleischer Studios was a successful animation studio responsible for producing cartoon shorts starring characters such as Betty Boop and Popeye the Sailor.
 The studio moved its operations from New York City to Miami, Florida in 1938, following union problems and the start of production on its first feature film, Gulliver's Travels (1939).
-While Gulliver was a success, the expense of the move and increased overhead costs created finance problems for the Fleischer Studios.
-The studio depended upon advances and loans from its distributor, Paramount Pictures, in order to continue production on its short subjects and to begin work on a second feature, Mr. Bug Goes to Town.
+While Gulliver was a success, the expense of the move and increased overhead costs created financial problems for the studio, which then depended on advances and loans from its distributor, Paramount Pictures, in order to continue production on its short subjects and to begin work on a second feature, Mr. Bug Goes to Town (also known as Hoppity Goes to Town).

-Compounding the problems the studio was facing was the fact that the studio's co-founders, brothers Max Fleischer and Dave Fleischer, were becoming increasingly estranged, and by this time were no longer speaking to each other due to personal and professional disputes.
+Compounding the problem was the animosity between studio's co-founders, brothers Max Fleischer and Dave Fleischer, who were becoming increasingly estranged, and by this time were no longer speaking to each other due to personal and professional disputes.
 On May 25, 1941, Paramount assumed full ownership of Fleischer Studios, and required the Fleischer brothers to submit signed letters of resignation, to be used at Paramount's discretion.
-Following the unsuccessful release of Mr. Bug in December 1941, Max Fleischer, no longer able to cooperate with Dave, sent Paramount a telegram expressing such.
+Following the unsuccessful release of Mr. Bug in December 1941, Max Fleischer sent Paramount a telegram expressing his inability to cooperate with Dave.
 Paramount responded by producing the letters of resignation, severing the Fleischer brothers from control of their studio.

 Paramount renamed the studio Famous Studios.
-Although they had ownership of the company, it remained a separate entity.
+Paramount owned the company but Famous remained a separate entity.
 Three top Fleischer employees were promoted to run the animation studio: business manager Sam Buchwald, storyboard artist Isadore Sparber, and Max Fleischer's son-in-law, head animator Seymour Kneitel.
 Buchwald assumed Max Fleischer's place as executive producer, while Sparber and Kneitel shared Dave Fleischer's former responsibilities as supervising producers and credited directors.
-A third animation director, Dan Gordon, remained only briefly before being fired shortly after the move to New York.
+A third director, Dan Gordon, remained only briefly before being fired shortly after the move to New York.
 Although the Fleischers left the studio at the end of 1941, Famous Studios was not officially incorporated until May 25, 1942, after Paramount's contract with Fleischer Studios had formally run its course.
-The first Famous Studios cartoon was the Popeye cartoon You're a Sap, Mr. Jap, released on August 7, 1942.
+The first Famous Studios cartoon was the Popeye short You're a Sap, Mr. Jap, released on August 7, 1942.